fvanwijk/mox/readme.md

 * `createScope`: Creates a new $rootScope child.
 The optional passed argument is an object
 * `createController(controllerName)`: Creates and initialized a controller
-* `mockDate`: Mock the current date.
-Specs that use momentjs or Date depend on the current date will introduce unreliable behaviour when the current date is not mocked.
 * `getMockData(fileName)`: Asynchronously loads the contents of a JSON file.
 The argument is a path without '.json'.

 ### Compile shortcuts